Bourdon94m/Bourdon94m/Readme.md

 # Nueve

 Curious mind.
-I like to understand how systems really work — from memory to machine code.
+I like to understand how systems really work — from high to low level code.

 Mostly focused on low-level development and security research.
 I build tools, read binaries, and take things apart until they make sense.